Powerlearnproject/se-assignment-day-2-git-and-github-murimicj/README.md

 Description-a clear brief of features of the project and purposes Installation procedure-how to install and set up the project.
-Tutorial guide-Guide on how to use the project and its keys functionalities
+Tutorial guide-Guide on how to use the project and its keys functionalities Contribution-explains how one can contribute either on code,testing orsuggestions.
+License-explains the type of license used.
+Contact information-this can include phone number,email, social media handles.

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?